Execute programs when your system enters and leaves idle state

 Idle refers to a state a computer can be in.
-It usually means that the processor of the system is not being used actively or to a larger degree by programs running on the computer system.
+It usually means that the processor of the system is not being used actively or to a larger degree by programs running on the computer system and that the system did not record any user interactivity for a period of time.

 If you want other actions to be performed you need to look elsewhere.
 One option in this regard is the free Watch 4 Idle program for the Windows operating system.

 Watch 4 Idle enables you to execute actions when the system is idle and also when it resumes from that state.

 The program itself needs to be started with elevated privileges.
 To do so, right-click it in the start menu or its program folder and select run as administrator from the context menu that opens up.